JonatanHogild/FreeIPA_for_virtual_environment/README.md

 <a href=https://github.com/freeipa/ansible-freeipa>ansible-freeipa</a> is a collection for Ansible, containing roles, playbooks and modules to perform FreeIPA-related tasks.
 With this, we'll install and configure the FreeIPA-client on our hosts.

 This package will install to */usr/share/ansible/collections/ansible_collections/freeipa/ansible_freeipa/*.
-For convenience's sake, we'll copy over the files we'll use to */opt/ansible*.
+For convenience's sake, we'll make a symbolic link in */opt/ansible*.

-Copy playbook:
+Link to playbook:
 ```
-cp /usr/share/ansible/collections/ansible_collections/freeipa/ansible_freeipa/playbooks/install-client.yml /opt/ansible/playbooks/install_ipa_client.yml
+ln -s /usr/share/ansible/collections/ansible_collections/freeipa/ansible_freeipa/playbooks/install-client.yml /opt/ansible/playbooks/install_ipa_client.yml
 ```

-We're only copying over <a href=https://github.com/freeipa/ansible-freeipa/blob/master/playbooks/install-client.yml>this playbook</a>.
-For now, it's all we'll need.
+We only need <a href=https://github.com/freeipa/ansible-freeipa/blob/master/playbooks/install-client.yml>this playbook</a>.

 The tasks for this installation process are found under <a href=https://github.com/freeipa/ansible-freeipa/blob/master/roles/ipaclient/tasks/install.yml>roles/ipaclient/install.yml</a>.

-We also need the ipaclient roles directory to be accessible.
-Either copy it to the */opt/ansible/roles* folder, or change its path:

-Copy roles:
+If we like to keep the relevant ansible-files in one and the same folder, that is /opt/ansible, we can specifically set the paths in the ansible.cfg file.
+Beside the playbook, we'll make a link for the /roles/ipaclient directory:
 ```
-cp /usr/share/ansible/collections/ansible_collections/freeipa/ansible_freeipa/roles/ipaclient/ /opt/ansible/roles/ipaclient/
+ln -s /usr/share/ansible/collections/ansible_collections/freeipa/ansible_freeipa/roles/ipaclient/ /opt/ansible/roles/ipaclient/
 ```

 check current roles path: